Consistent Selection of the Number of Groups in Panel Models via Cross-Validation: Selection with Cross-Validation

 \subsection{Quadratic Approximation to Objective Function}

-To estimate the number of groups in a data-driven manner, we present a selection criterion with cross-validation (CV) method.
-Following \cite{zou2020consistent}, the selection criterion is designed based on a quadratic approximation to the loss function $\mL(\bz;\bbeta)$.
+To estimate the number of groups in a data-driven manner, we need to construct a selection criterion with the cross-validation (CV) method.
+Following a common practice in the literature \citep{yao1988estimating,zou2020consistent,zhu2021least}, the selection criterion is designed based on a quadratic approximation to the loss function $\boldsymbol{\ell}(\bz;\bbeta)$.
+To motivate the idea, we first define the node-wise loss function as